US electric company finds alleged Russian malware on computer

 Destructive malware wrecked computers and wiped out sensitive control systems for parts of the Ukraine power grid, making it more difficult for technicians to restore power.

-The attack raised major concerns because the U.S. power grid and other major industrial facilities have many of the same vulnerabilities that were exploited in the Ukraine attack, U.S. officials told CNN.
+The attack raised major concerns because the US power grid and other major industrial facilities have many of the same vulnerabilities that were exploited in the Ukraine attack, US officials told CNN.

 In February, Elizabeth Sherwood-Randall, the Obama administration's deputy energy secretary, accused Russia of being behind the cyberattack.